rickt/gsuitemdm/cloudfunctions/README.md

   * Log appropriate actions/events

 ## Configuration ##
-All of the GSuiteMDM cloud functions have a tiny `.yaml` file that points to actual app configuration stored in Google [Secret Manager](https://cloud.google.com/secret-manager/docs/).
+All of the GSuiteMDM cloud functions have share a single configuration.
+This shared configuration is a JSON configuration file, and it lives in Google [Secret Manager](https://cloud.google.com/secret-manager/docs/).
+Each cloud function must have a tiny `.yaml` file that points to actual shared app configuration stored in Google [Secret Manager](https://cloud.google.com/secret-manager/docs/).
 For example, the [ApproveDevice](https://github.com/rickt/gsuitemdm/tree/master/cloudfunctions/approvedevice) cloud function's `.yaml` (example) configuration file looks like:
 ```
 APPNAME: approvedevice
 SM_APIKEY_ID: projects/12334567890/secrets/gsuitemdm_apikey